samdphillips/onyx-rb/README.md

 Here are some of the differences from other Smalltalks that most like won't be added:

+- Sequenced Collections are indexed starting at zero and not one.
 - methods do not implicitly return self.
 Methods return the last expression evaluated similar to Scheme and Ruby.
 - no image file